Find Great Deals Here!!

 Omam

-Nigella Sativa - scientific name for omam(in Tamil); Kalonji (in Hindi).
+Nigella Sativa - scientific name for omam(in Tamil); Ajwain (in Hindi).
 In general Omam is good for digestion.
 In India, we usually keep store bought omam water handy, if small infants are around us.
 We give a teaspoon of this water everyday to infants and small kids which helps them in digestion.
 I make kozhambu with this kalonji everyother week.
 We can keep this kozhambu for a week to 10 days if it is properly refrigerated.
 It has lots and lots of medicinal value for bronchitis, asthma, cancer stomach worms, cold, eczema, boils etc.

 Photo Source:- Wikipedia.org